+'''

-\$ srun -p dp-dam -N 1 -n 8 -c 12 -t 01:00:00 --pty /bin/bash -i
+$ srun -p dp-dam -N 1 -n 8 -c 12 -t 01:00:00 --pty /bin/bash -i

+'''

 With that command, we will be prompted to an interactive session in an exclusive dp-dam node.
-We indicated that we want to launch 8 processes with 12 CPUs per process at the moment of launching a binary in the allocated node through srun.
+We have indicated that we are going to create 8 processes with 12 CPUs per process when executing binaries with the srun from within the node.
 However, you should be able to change the configuration (without overtaking the initial number of resources) when executing the binaries passing a different configuration to the srun command.